viresh-ratnakar/exolve/README.md

 If an html file containing an exolve puzzle has been direcly loaded into Chrome from the local computer (i.e., using a file://...
 URL), then Chrome does not save cookies.
-Exolve also saves state in the URL itself, by appending the state after a "#".
-Exolve only does this if the URL is not an http://..
+Exolve then saves state in the URL itself, by appending the state after a "#".

-URL.
+You can also copy a URL that includes the current state (appended after a "#") using the link provided under the puzzle (if you are worried about deleting the cookie-based state accidentally).

 ## Frequently Asked Questions